 Ray at Ray’s Electric Trainworks was a great help: he steered me to the right PS3.0 card that I needed for the tender, and he loaded the Allegheny sound file for me.
-Otherwise, I would have needed a bunch of DCS infrastructure to load the sound file.
+Otherwise, I would need a bunch of DCS infrastructure to load the sound file.
 And, he gave me a rebate for the old PS2.0 card!
 Great guy.

 OK, I have the PS3.0 card from Ray.
-The PS3.0 card came mounted in its plastic carriage that is screwed on the tender chassis through pre-existing holes.
-The heatsink is oriented a bit differently between the PS2.0 and PS3.0 – no big deal – I just needed to drill a hole in the tender chassis in a slightly different place.
+The PS3.0 card came mounted in its plastic carriage that is screw-mounts on the tender chassis through pre-existing holes.
+The heatsink orients a bit differently between the PS2.0 and PS3.0 – no big deal – I just needed to drill a hole in the tender chassis in a slightly different place.
 The PS3.0 doesn’t use a Ni-MH battery, so out it went.
 That was a good thing, too, since I needed the real-estate for the replacement LiPO battery that would supply power to the control boards, lights, smoke unit, and the locomotive.

 Here is a diagram of the locomotive wiring harness from the MTH PS3.0 Upgrade Manual with my annotations.

-While I was at it, to reduce power consumption, I removed the incandescent cabin and headlight bulbs and replaced them with Yeloglo LED’s (see Yeloglo description) whose + input was in series with the Yeloglo’s 470-ohm resistor for 10-16 Volt operation.
+While I was at it, to reduce power consumption, I removed the incandescent cabin and headlight bulbs, and I replaced them with Yeloglo LED’s (see Yeloglo description) whose + input was in series with the Yeloglo’s 470-ohm resistor for 10-16 Volt operation.
 Yeloglo LED’s have an excellent yellowish output reminiscent of incandescent light.

-Continuity testing revealed that the locomotive Roller Pickup Leads and the Ground Lead were connected to Pin 1 and 3 of the 7-pin connector, respectively.
+Continuity testing revealed that the locomotive Roller Pickup Leads and the Ground Lead connected to Pin 1 and 3 of the 7-pin connector, respectively.

 Note that BOTH locomotive and tender Ground Leads (both are black) that are input to the PS3.0 on pins 3 and 4 of the 7-pin connector, respectively, MUST BE DISCONNECTED FROM THE LOCO/TENDER FRAMES AND CONNECTED to the “B” DCC output of the CONVRTR.
 This pair of connections was the trick.
 I initially connected ONLY the Ground Lead coming from the locomotive (pin 3 of the 7-pin connector) to the CONVRTR, and it did NOT work!
-I don’t know if connecting only pin 4 of the 7-pin connector would work – I didn’t try it.
+I don’t know if only connecting pin 4 of the 7-pin connector would work – I didn’t try it.